 Disclosure: This post may contain affiliate links.
 This means we may receive a small commission if you click on a link and purchase something we have mentioned.
 While clicking these links won't cost you any extra money, they help us keep the site up and running!
 Thank you for your support!

-There’s just something about dogs that makes people smile.
+There’s just something about dogs that makes people smile and the mental health benefits of dog ownership can’t be understated.

 Even those who aren’t compelled to add a dog to their family are usually unable to suppress a grin when they see a dog playing in the snow or acting guilty when caught investigating the trash.
-But dogs aren’t merely entertaining – there are actually several mental health benefits of owning a dog.
+But dogs aren’t merely entertaining – there are actually several benefits of dog ownership.

-In fact, dogs not only improve our mental health, they improve our physical and social health too.
+In fact, dogs not only improve our mental health, but they also boost our physical and social health too.
 However, we’ll be concentrating on the mental and emotional benefits dogs provide today.

-Check out 11 of the ways dogs help you to feel better and enjoy a positive outlook below.
+Check out the psychological benefits of owning a dog below.
+You might be surprised at how many ways dogs can improve mental health, helping you to feel better and enjoy a more positive outlook on life.

 Dogs have daily, unwavering needs that you’ll have to satisfy on a day-in, day-out basis.
 This includes not only meals and regular bathroom trips but affection, attention and the opportunity to exercise.
 While you may not relish your dog’s need for a 6AM bathroom break, the structure it provides to your life can help ward off depression and improve your sense of self-worth.